djeada/Linux-Notes/notes/cron_jobs.md

 Cron operates through a daemon, which is a background process that is always running.
 The cron daemon periodically checks for scheduled tasks in special files called crontabs.

-There are two types of crontabs:
+There are two types of crontabs available in a Unix-like system:

-- System crontabs: These are located in the `/etc/crontab` file and are typically managed by the system administrator or root user.
-They can also be used by system daemons to schedule routine tasks.
+- **System crontabs** are found in the `/etc/crontab` file and are usually managed by the system administrator or root user.
+These crontabs are also utilized by system daemons to schedule routine maintenance tasks and other automated processes.
-- User crontabs: These are individual crontab files for each user.
-They allow users to schedule their own scripts and commands without requiring administrative privileges.
+- **User crontabs** are individual files for each user, enabling them to schedule their own scripts and commands without the need for administrative permissions.
+This separation allows users to automate tasks without impacting the system-wide configuration managed by administrators.

 The process of scheduling and executing a cron job can be illustrated with the following steps: